-At this time, it is recommended that a targeted removal program be implemented by the MetroParks in partnership with United States Department of Agriculture (USDA): APHIS Wildlife Services, under the jurisdiction of the Ohio Division of Wildlife (ODOW).
-Under this structure, the MetroParks would work with USDA and utilize federally employed professional marksmen to reach harvest quotas in accordance with deer damage permits issued by the ODOW in areas where controlled hunting is not feasible or where controlled hunting alone fails to meet management objectives.
+At this time, it is recommended that a targeted removal program be continued by the MetroParks in partnership with United States Department of Agriculture (USDA): APHIS Wildlife Services, under the jurisdiction of the Ohio Division of Wildlife (ODOW).
+Under this structure, the MetroParks has demonstrated that this method is both safe and effective by working with USDA and utilize federally employed professional marksmen to reach harvest quotas in accordance with deer damage permits issued by the ODOW in areas where controlled hunting is not feasible or where controlled hunting alone fails to meet management objectives.

-USDA, APHIS WS will be responsible for site selection (in conjunction with MCMP Police), site preparation, harvesting, field processing, data collection, and transportation of harvested deer to a butchering facility to be processed for donation.
+USDA, APHIS WS is be responsible for site selection (in conjunction with MCMP Police), site preparation, harvesting, field processing, data collection, and transportation of harvested deer to a butchering facility to be processed for donation.
 All meat from harvested deer will be donated to the community though local food banks and/or other outreach programs.
-On average a single mature deer can provide over 200 meals (1/4 pound servings) of high quality protein to those in need.
+On average a single deer can provide over 30 meals (~1.2 pound servings) of high quality protein to those in need.

-\Any deer exhibiting a unique color phase (albino, piebald, melanistic, etc.) will not be intentionally harvested as part of any targeted removal program implemented on MCMP property.
+Any deer exhibiting a unique color phase (albino, piebald, melanistic, etc.) will not be intentionally harvested as part of any targeted removal program implemented on MCMP property.